-Perspective: There’s a reason 75 percent of Americans live within 10 miles of a brewery.
+Perspective: There’s a reason two-thirds of Americans live within 10 miles of a brewery.
 These brewpubs, microbreweries and regional craft brewers have found loyal fans who wanted something in addition to specialty imports and found and reward fans who want to taste beer that is fresh from the source.
 Supporting craft brewers means you are supporting amazing community citizens who in turn support their local towns and back yard communities.

 And since I’ve got your attention…it’s worth sharing that the Brewers Association does much more than define our membership.
 BA staff have been committing their careers to both celebrating and advancing our members, who represent more than 70 percent of today’s U.S. breweries.
-Beyond our purpose of promoting and protecting American craft brewers, we publish brewing books, educational websites, and magazines, as well as member resources on brewer safety and sustainability.
+Beyond our purpose of promoting and protecting American craft brewers, we publish brewing books, educational websites, and magazines, as well as member resources on brewer safety, brewery sustainability and beer quality.
 We host multiple events and competitions; offer robust beer and food pairing and brewpub resources; work on keg repatriation (KegReturn.com); conduct raw materials and pipeline work via assistance from brewery membership committees; and offer grant programs for research.
 We support more than 46,000 homebrewing members through the American Homebrewers Association (HomebrewersAssociation.org).

 Additionally, our government affairs work on behalf of both commercial brewers and homebrewers is centric to the success of today’s brewers, and we advocate for brewers producing quality craft beers.
 We also continue to work to see beer treated fairly at retail and speak to it as the beverage of moderation.